 Recent data imply that the human genome is pervasively transcribed and encodes tens of thousands of noncoding RNA (ncRNA) transcripts that play important regulatory roles in a wide array of cellular processes.
-Our main focus is to understand the biological functions of different classes of ncRNAs such as microRNAs (miRNAs), long noncoding RNAs (lncRNAs), and circular RNAs (circRNAs) in human health and disease.
-We are currently pursuing several research projects that explore the roles of ncRNAs in the pathogenesis of cancer, non-alcoholic steatohepatitis (NASH) and obesity.
-Our long-term goal is to translate ncRNA discoveries into novel RNA-targeted therapeutic strategies for the treatment of life-threatening diseases.
+Our main focus is to understand the biological functions of different classes of ncRNAs, such as microRNAs (miRNAs), long noncoding RNAs (lncRNAs), and circular RNAs (circRNAs), in human health and disease.
+We are currently pursuing several research projects that explore the roles of ncRNAs and RNA editing in the pathogenesis of cancer, cardiovascular disease, non-alcoholic steatohepatitis (NASH), and obesity.
+Our long-term goal is to translate discoveries in RNA biology into novel RNA-based therapeutic strategies for the treatment of life-threatening diseases.

 THERAPEUTIC TARGETING OF METABOLIC microRNAs AS A NEW TREATMENT PARADIGM FOR NASH

-NASH is a progressive subtype of nonalcoholic fatty liver disease characterized by abnormal fat accumulation in the liver, inflammation and fibrosis.
-NASH is strongly associated with obesity and the metabolic syndrome and is rapidly becoming the leading cause of end-stage liver disease, liver transplantation and hepatocellular carcinoma, underscoring the need for new therapies for treatment of NASH.
+NASH is a progressive subtype of nonalcoholic fatty liver disease characterized by abnormal fat accumulation in the liver, inflammation, and fibrosis.
+NASH is strongly associated with obesity and the metabolic syndrome and is rapidly becoming the leading cause of end-stage liver disease, liver transplantation, and hepatocellular carcinoma, underscoring the need for new therapies for treatment of NASH.
 This project focuses on developing miRNA-targeted therapeutics as a new treatment paradigm for NASH.
 Our goal is to discover drugs for effective and safe inhibition of metabolic miRNAs and assess their therapeutic potential to treat NASH in highly relevant preclinical models of NASH.
 Furthermore, we are evaluating hepatic and circulating miRNAs in human samples as biomarkers for NASH.
 We envision that the development of combined diagnostics and miRNA-targeted therapeutics has the potential to guide new treatment options for patients with NASH.

 LONG NONCODING RNAs IN HEPATOCELLULAR CARCINOMA